Environment

 Headquarters Disaster Prevention Headquarters Training

-After the training is completed, the issues and reflections raised by each group, as well as areas for improvement for the next time, are shared and used to improve individual procedure manuals.
+At headquarters, information is collected on Fujikura employee safety, the status of buildings and infrastructure, surrounding traffic conditions, etc., and participants experience the difficulty and importance of organizing information through the consideration of countermeasures for various problems that arise, and issues for future improvement are identified.
+After the training is completed, the issues and points of reflection raised by each group, as well as areas for improvement for the next time, are shared and reflected in improvements to individual procedure manuals.

 Disaster prevention training

-As part of disaster prevention measures, the entire Fujikura Group conducts evacuation drills in various locations, simulating a major earthquake such as one directly beneath the capital, and strives to raise disaster prevention awareness.
+As part of disaster prevention measures for the entire Fujikura Group, evacuation drills are conducted at the Head Office, Sakura business, Suzuka business and other locations, assuming major earthquakes such as a major Nankai Trough earthquake or an earthquake directly beneath the capital, in an effort to raise disaster prevention awareness.

 Safety confirmation system and carrying a portable disaster prevention card

-Fujikura believes that "each and every Fujikura employee is an important asset of Fujikura Group and cannot be replaced by anything else."
-Based on this belief, Fujikura is taking various steps to prevent and reduce disasters in the event of a major natural disaster, such as the predicted Nankai Trough megathrust earthquake and the Tokyo metropolitan area earthquake.
-Examples of these steps include a safety confirmation system and portable disaster prevention cards.
+Fujikura believes that "each and every Fujikura employee is an important asset of Fujikura Group, irreplaceable by anything."
+Based on this belief, Fujikura is implementing various disaster prevention and mitigation measures in preparation for major natural disasters, such as the predicted Nankai Trough megathrust earthquake and the Tokyo metropolitan area earthquake, which are expected to occur in the near future.
+Examples of these efforts include a safety confirmation system and portable disaster prevention cards.

 Safety confirmation system